Updated November 2017

 When hiking, confidence that our foot will stay put with every step is valuable.
 Traction relies on the design and material composition of the outsole.
 Vibram soles are popular, and their carbon rubber soles covered the bottoms of four of the contenders in this review.
 We were surprised, however, that several manufacturers are turning to proprietary outsoles for their hiking shoes, some of which provided the best traction overall.
 Regardless of who made the outsole, each hiker in this review has a unique sole shape and tread pattern of lugs.
 This reflects the obvious fact that there is no single answer for great traction on every possible surface.
 While all models proved capable walking across smooth, dry dirt trails, the differences shone through in trickier terrain.
 From thick mud to slushy snow to rock slabs to loose sand and gravel, we tested these shoes over surfaces encountered when hiking.

 Each model was tested side-by-side on five separate surface types to come up with the shoes' overall traction score.
-We often wore different shoes on each foot when trekking through the test areas in order to have direct comparisons in their purchase ability.
+We often wore different shoes on each foot when trekking through the test areas to have direct comparisons in their purchase ability.
 First, we walked up and down dry granite slabs.
 Most models performed well in these scenarios, while the Targhee II

 , Moab 2